-Eco-friendly can mean different things to different people depending on their focus and passion.
+Eco friendly can mean different things to different people depending on their focus and passion.
 It can be quite a complex discussion.

-The main crux of being eco-friendly is whether the product has a positive or negative impact on the environment and whether it’s generally safe for wildlife, plants and humans.
+The main crux of being eco friendly is whether the product has a positive or negative impact on the environment and whether it’s generally safe for wildlife, plants and humans.

-- Bio-based organic materials
+- Use bio-based organic materials

 - Safe for children, humans, plants and wildlife

 - Use non toxic substances and be made without any harmful chemicals